NiV-L-A/DuckTales-Remastered-SaveFileEditor/README.md

 App that lets you modify some of the contents stored in the .sav file from the game DuckTales: Remastered

 ## How to run ##
+Always make sure to create a backup file of your save!
 Run the .exe, click to load a .sav file and check the 'Edit' checkbox.
 Use the 'Save!' button to save.

 ## TO DO: ##